It’s hard to believe the Nassau Weekly has been in print for 43 years.

 But to make progress in print journalism over four decades comes at a cost, which is why we need your help to keep the Nass in print.

 As print ads become a tougher sell — on campus and beyond — we’ve found that despite our business team’s best efforts, we continually struggle to come up with the funding we need to put the Nass in print on a weekly cycle.
-In recent years, we have been immensely grateful to have been funded by WPRB 103.3 FM, operated by the Princeton Broadcasting Service.
-WPRB has been incredibly supportive of our content and our commitment to remain in print in an increasingly online-only journalistic landscape.
+With the help of pro-bono legal counsel and our board of nine excited trustees, we have established Nassau Weekly, Inc, a New Jersey not-for-profit corporation.
+We hope to build an endowment so that we can keep creating and printing for years to come.

 The print issue of the Nass is extremely important to many who have worked on the paper in the past, and especially those who have been involved with layout and design.
 While a move to online-only publication would eliminate the bulk of our expenses, it would deem unimportant the weekly labor of love that puts the treasured words of our writers into a tangible, beautiful form every Sunday morning.
 The thrill of opening up the issue and seeing your own work featured in the center spread, or awarded the prime real estate of page 20, would be lost without a print issue.
 The campus-wide flipping of the cover page to get to the freshly printed Verbatims, or the breakfast-table conversations around the newest crossword, would happen behind individual screens.
 Of course, the Nass’s online form — and the work of our wonderful web team — is something we take pride in as well, but we believe strongly that print and web components should exist side by side, complementing each other in the celebration of the words and artwork we publish each week.